vaughanmason/datasciencecoursera/GettingCleaningData_Assignment/README.md

 The codebook can be found in output_info.txt

-The following steps are performed
+The following steps are performed in the *run_analysis.R*
 <ol>
 <li> Extract the Headings </li>
 <li>Extract the Activity Labels </li>